Before you connect

 Connecting your computer

-- Click Start next to Clients.
+- Click the Start button next to Users who have a Bronco NetID account.

 Need more help?